paigefnf/FNF-Aurora-Engine/README.md

-# Friday Night Funkin': Folder Engine
+# Friday Night Funkin': Aurora Engine
 A FNF rewrite for funzies but focusing mostly on adding features and optimizing!
 Inspired by: [Codename Engine](https://github.com/CodenameCrew/CodenameEngine)

 # Building The Engine